bthate/genocide/docs/admin.rst

 UDP
 ===

-BOTLIB also has the possibility to serve as a UDP to IRC relay where you can send UDP packages to the bot and have txt displayed on the channel.
+GENOCIDE also has the possibility to serve as a UDP to IRC relay where you can send UDP packages to the bot and have txt displayed on the channel.

-Use the 'budp' command to send text via the bot to the channel on the irc server:
+use the 'genocide udp' command to send text via the bot to the channel on the irc server:

 ::

  $ tail -f /var/log/syslog | genocide udp

-To send the tail output to the IRC channel you can use python3 code to send a UDP packet to genocide, it's unencrypted txt send to the bot and display on the joined channels.
+output to the IRC channel can be done with the use python3 code to send a UDP packet to genocide, it's unencrypted txt send to the bot and display on the joined channels.

-To send a udp packet to botlib in python3:
+to send a udp packet to genocide in python3:

 ::